softwareengineer10349/python-scripts/README.md

 # python-scripts

-This is just a series of python scripts that I have made which might be useful to other people.
+This started as just a series of python scripts that I have made.
+I then wanted to use the output from the Python scripts in databases and web so it evolved somewhat.

 ========================= autoIndentCode.py =================================